Written By: Devin Golden

 Multimodal therapy for malignant mesothelioma involves using different treatment methods together.
 Radiation is a key element to multimodality for this rare disease.

 Doctors use radiation as one part of a lengthy treatment process.
-The plan usually begins with mesothelioma surgery.
+The plan often starts with mesothelioma surgery.
 Doctors also team radiation with:

 How to Get Radiation for Mesothelioma

-If you want to learn more about radiation or how to start radiotherapy for mesothelioma, follow these three steps:
+If you want to learn more about radiation for the treatment of mesothelioma, here are steps that can help:

 1. Meet with a specialist at a mesothelioma cancer center.
-They’ll provide their expert insight into your treatment options and explain the benefits and concerns regarding radiation therapy.
+They’ll provide their expert insight into your treatment options and explain the risks and benefits regarding radiation therapy.
 They may work directly with a radiation oncologist or can refer you to one.

 3. Meet with a radiation oncologist.
 Learn your schedule for treatment, including how many sessions you’ll have and the time between each one.
 You should also review the possible side effects.